-What is the University's payment policy?
+What is the University's payment policy and late payment policy?

 Students are required to pay their tuition in two installments per academic year.
 The 1st installment is due upon registration for the Fall semester and the 2nd upon registration for the Spring semester.
-In extenuating circumstances, students may make contracted arrangements with the Financial Services
+In extenuating circumstances, students may make contracted arrangements with the Financial Services Office.

-Office.
 Such arrangements are negotiated in the Fall and have a specific payment plan which covers a fixed time period.